 The Virtuous Man Named Jesus Christ: “It is a [supposed] letter about Jesus written by Publius Lentutius, Pontio Pilato’s predecessor as the Governor of Judea, which he addressed to the Roman Emperor”: “Truthfully, Oh Caesar! wonderful things are heard about him every day that goes by.
 To explain it briefly, he resuscitates the dead and heals those who are sick.
 He is a medium size man, of benign looks, and greatest dignity, which is also reflected on his face, so that when a person is evaluating him, one infallibly feels the necessity of loving and fearing him.”
 The Gospel of Mary Magdalene: “Therefore let us atone, and become fully human, so that the Teacher can take root in us.
 Let us grow as he demanded of us, and walk forth to spread the gospel, without trying to lay down any rules and laws other than those he witnessed.”
 Whoever Jesus Was, He Wasn’t A Petty Partisan: Like Todd Wilkinson, many are sickened by the ongoing (and escalating) hijacking of every core precept within our originating belief system.
 (Years ago, Yusuf Islam expressed the same about his.)
 Current (U.S.) society is unceasingly blanketed with renewed perversions of sacred text, which seek to institutionalize Social Darwinism and Orwellianism – in Jesus’ name. (“This is an impressive crowd, the haves and the have-mores.
 Some people call you the elite.
 I call you my base.”
 It’s not torture when we implement all the darkest historical practices.
 It’s “enhanced interrogation.”)
 Indeed, “they are quick to persecute those who disagree with their politically-informed interpretations of scripture,” since an exclusive agenda must be rationalized – to whatever extremes are necessary – in order that the “fittest” of the “chosen” may continue to update the rules.
 In their eyes, the meek may inherit the earth, but only as tillers of their soil.
 Ever-expanding lawns of heavenly mansions will need to be cultivated, and the lowest-level subjects/servants will be content – but only after they finally accept those predestined provisions.

-Conclusion: Obscurity is not a problem when distinct paths are discovered, then prompted further – as Gifts wished to be given.
-Within the trails, cycles most wondered upon are answered – beyond written words.
-Then, certain Spiritual Blessings reveal themselves – worlds, universes, and realms past our earthly expectations.
-These are the New Beginnings most sought after – for those who choose the Truest of Higher courses.
+[Realization: Obscurityis not a problem when distinct paths are discovered, and prompted further – as gifts wished to be given.
+Within the trails, cycles most wonderedupon are often answered – beyond written words.
+Then, spiritual blessings reveal themselves – worlds, universes, and realms past our earthly expectations.
+These are the new beginnings most sought after, among the highest and truest courses.]

 Partial Reality: Howard Dean: “This is essentially the collapse of health care reform in the United States Senate.
 Honestly the best thing to do right now is kill the Senate bill, go back to the House, start the reconciliation process, where you only need 51 votes and it would be a much simpler bill.”
 Corporately-Compromised Response: Sen. Durbin: “I disagree with Dr. Dean.
 I think if he would sit back and look at 31 million Americans who would have health insurance as a result of this bill.
 How do you say to them: ‘Sorry you can’t have health insurance.
 We think this bill can be better.'”